STAR+PLUS Handbook

 Section IX.
 Managed Care Organization Billing Instructions

 Payments under the TS Pilot are excluded from the MCO capitation payments.
-The contracted MCO will submit expenditures and request payment on or before the 10th of every month following the month services were provided using the Authorization for Expenditures (Form 4116), which can be downloaded here.
-When required by this section, supporting documentation for reimbursement of the services and deliverables will also be submitted.
-At a minimum, invoices will include:
+The contracted MCO submits expenditures and requests payment on or before the 10th of every month following the month services were provided using Form 4116, Authorization for Expenditures.
+When required by this section, the contracted MCO submits supporting documentation for reimbursement of the services and deliverables.
+Invoices must include at least:

-• name, address, and phone number of transition specialist;
+• name, address, and phone number of the transition specialist;

 • identification of service(s) provided;